fsharp/fsharp.org/specs/component-design-guidelines/index.md

 * Function types

-* F# optional parameters and extension methods
+* F# named parameters, optional parameters and extension methods

+* F# option and tuple types

+* F# Async programming

 Good framework library design is always nontrivial and often underestimated.
 F# framework and library design methodology is inevitably strongly rooted in the context of .NET object-oriented programming.
 In this document, we give our guidelines on how you can go about approaching library design in the context of F# programming.
 As with the .NET Library Design Guidelines, these guidelines are not completely proscriptive –ultimately the final choices lie with F# programmers and software architects.

 A primary decision point is whether you are designing components for use exclusively from F#, or whether your components are intended for use from other .NET languages (like C#).
 APIs aimed specifically at F# developers can and should take advantage of the variety of F#-specific types and constructs that provide some of the unique strengths of the F# language.
 While it is possible to consume all of these components from other languages, a well-designed API designed for developers of any .NET language should use a more restricted subset of F# in the public interface, so as to provide familiar, idiomatic APIs that are consistent with the rest of .NET Framework.

-Sections 2-4 give recommendations for authoring F# libraries depending on the library’s intended audience.
+Sections 2, 3 and 5 give recommendations for authoring F# libraries depending on the library’s intended audience.
 First in Section 2 we provide universal guidelines for all F# libraries.
 Next in Section 3 we offer advice regarding APIs designed specifically for F# developers.
-Then in Section 4 we describe recommendations for libraries that are intended to be consumed by any .NET language.
+In Section 5 we describe recommendations for libraries that are intended to be consumed by any .NET language.
 These Sections together provide all our advice regarding the design of the public interface published by an F# assembly.

-Section 5 offers suggestions for F# coding conventions.
+Section 4 offers suggestions for F# coding conventions.
 Whereas the other Sections focus on the component design, this Section suggests some recommendations regarding style and conventions for general F# coding (e.g. the implementation of internal components).

 The document concludes with an appendix containing an extended design example.